"Simplicity, carried to an extreme, becomes elegance". John Franklin

 A rare and very desirable, mirror image pair of elegant 18th Century, Chinese export, Qianlong reign, baluster shaped antique lamps.
 The lamps tastefully decorated in a restrained underglaze, cobalt blue and bright overglaze Famille Rose palette of enamels.

 The shoulders of the lamps with wide underglaze blue bands of cell diaper and flower heads.
 The lamps delicately painted with a bright palette of polychrome enamels with subjects of elaborate flower filled vases, sprigs and flower heads, moths and garden insects.
-In the symbology of Chinese decorative art, a basket of flowers represents Lan Ts'ai-bo, one of the Eight Immortals and the patron of florists.
+In the symbolism of Chinese decorative art, a basket of flowers represents Lan Ts'ai-bo, one of the Eight Immortals and the patron of florists.

 The flower filled vase panels, in-the-white and framed with underglaze, cobalt blue bands of flower heads.
 The principal vase panels divided by side panels painted with large underglaze, blue floral devises and polychrome sprays and sprigs of summer flowers - please see the detail shown.